-- 1. Exposure to Gulf society, culture, and lifestyle. - 2.
-Opportunity to begin/expand Arabic language study. - 3.
-Enhanced understanding of Arab traditions, history, and culture. - 4.
-Preparation for careers in a variety of fields.
+- 1. Exposure to Gulf society, culture, and lifestyle - 2.
+Opportunity to begin/expand Arabic language study - 3.
+Enhanced understanding of Arab traditions, history, and culture - 4.
+Preparation for careers in a variety of fields

 The Gulf Studies Certificate Program is designed for visiting students or non-degree-seeking students who wish to spend a semester at AUK focusing on regional history, politics, society, culture, and the arts.
-Students are required to take a total of four courses (12 credit hours) from the courses recommended by the director of the Center for Gulf Studies.
-Students are asked to contact the director for current course listings.
+Students are required to take a total of four courses (12 credit hours) from the courses recommended by the Department of International Relations.
+Students are asked to contact the department chair for current course listings.